maickrau/ribotin/README.md

 This extracts HiFi reads uniquely assigned to each node cluster, and for each cluster builds a graph and a consensus and finds variants supported by at least 3 reads.
 Results are written per cluster to `output_folder_prefix[x]` where `[x]` is the cluster number.

+##### Annotations

+You can lift over annotations with the optional parameters `--annotation-reference-fasta` and `--annotation-gff3`, for example `bin/ribotin-verkko ... --annotation-reference-fasta template_seqs/rDNA_one_unit.fasta --annotation-gff3 template_seqs/rDNA_annotation.gff3`.
+This requires [liftoff](https://github.com/agshumate/Liftoff) to be installed.

 #### Output

 The output folder will contain several files: